learn-co-curriculum/dsc-blog-requirements-campus/README.md

 ## Blog Requirements

 You must set up a publicly accessible blog and publish at least four blog posts on it in order to graduate.
-Blog posts must be submitted on the following schedule unless your instructor says otherwise:
+Blog posts must be submitted on the following schedule:

 * Phase 1: One post
 * Phase 2: One post